CS 374 A, Fall 2025

 • Some clarifications of homework policies:

 • The list of collaborators and other sources should be given as a separate page included after each lettered part of a homework problem (or after the whole problem if it consists of a single part).
-Please do so even if you have nothing cite (just say you have nothing to cite, "Sources and collaborators: $\varnothing$", etc.).
-Please do so even if the list is the same for each part.
+Please do so even if you have nothing to cite ("Sources and collaborators: $\varnothing$") and even if your list is the same for each part.
 Doing so will greatly aid any graders focusing on individual parts.
 We understand this policy is somewhat different than what was asked for earlier, so we'll only start enforcing it for Homework 3.

 • On that last note, the two page limit for each problem mentioned on the website is merely a (very firm) suggestion to warn you when you've gone off the rails.
 It is not enforced (beyond the grader giving up when there's too much to read), and it certainly does not apply to any citation list or LLM transcript.